What is Progressive Enhancement and why is it

 site/application) and any other user interface components must be

-operable to all users.
+operable to all users

-or application using only a keyboard, that all users are given
+or application using only a keyboard

-are easy to find and navigate, and that you
+components are easy to find and navigate

-animation).
-It also discusses how to handle "path-based gestures":
+how your site should handle "path-based gestures":

 for example, if your application requires that the user drag an